 Where to stay in Puerto Escondido / Zicatela

 If you are looking to splurge you can rent a gorgeous oceanfront room at Bungalows Zicatela or Hotel Ines for less than $80/night.
-Bungalows Zicatela also offers online reservations for those plan-ahead types.
+Bungalows Zicatela has breakfast included and also offers online reservations for those plan-ahead types.

 There are a few hostels on the main strip offering rooms for around $13 USD per night.
 If you are willing to ask around and negotiate a deal in Spanish you can find rooms with a small kitchen for as little as $100 USD per month.